PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications: Conclusions and future work

 This study proposes a method for generating a 3D bobsleigh track centerline based on a 2D centerline.
 In accordance with international track design regulations, the method considers factors such as total track length, height, and slope continuity to establish a track generation optimization problem.

-Within the selected range of tracks in this study, the proposed algorithm can compute various stylistic centerlines that are consistent with the trend of the actual track centerline, based on either actual or scaled 2D data.
-The generated centerlines are close to the actual values in terms of length, height difference, and average slope.
-The maximum errors calculated from actual and scaled 2D data are 1.7\%, 3.2\%, and 4.1\% and 1.1\%, 3.5\%, and 4.3\%, respectively.
-Moreover, all slope values remain within the specified limits.
+Within the selected range of tracks in this study, the proposed algorithm can compute centerlines whose characteristic parameter trends are consistent with those of the actual track, based on either actual or scaled 2D data.
+Compared with the actual track, the generated centerlines are close to the actual values in terms of length, height difference, and average slope.
+Simulation results for all four tracks indicate that the maximum deviation ranges for length, height difference, and average gradient are 0.1\%-1.1\%, 1.0\%-16.4\%, and 0.8\%-13.5\%, respectively.

-By segmenting the track in different ways or adjusting the weight assigned to height difference in the optimization function, multiple stylistically distinct centerlines can be generated.
-The variety of track centerlines produced by the proposed algorithm can be reasonably utilized to assist in the design of bobsleigh track centerlines.
+The sensitivity to segmentation and height-difference weighting differs across tracks, for tracks with real 2D centerline data, higher sensitivity to segmentation and weighting factors is observed, as finer divisions better capture local slope variations, and increasing the weighting factor improves the alignment between the generated and actual elevation profiles.
+In contrast, tracks based on scaled 2D data exhibit lower sensitivity to both segmentation count and weighting factor, maintaining consistent results under different configurations.
+Selecting an appropriate number of track segments and weighting factors can effectively reduce deviations between the generated and actual track data, improving the geometric accuracy of the reconstructed centerlines.

 In the future, based on the wide range of generated national track data, the algorithm proposed in this study can be used to generate stylistically diverse bobsleigh tracks including track sections.
 Further work can focus on analyzing and constructing representative simulation tracks that incorporate key features from official tracks around the world.
 This will allow insights obtained from daily training, such as athletes’ driving strategies, to be more universally applicable across different official tracks worldwide.
-Moreover, exploring and comparing alternative optimization approaches including heuristic, stochastic, and learning-based methods may provide deeper insights into the trade-offs between solution quality, convergence speed, and robustness, relative to the current PGD-based framework.
+Moreover, exploring and comparing alternative optimization approaches including heuristic, stochastic, and learning-based methods may provide deeper insights into the trade-offs between solution quality, convergence speed, and robustness, relative to the current algorithm based framework.